The enemy has nothing on Jesus

 Moreso, God will put a new heart in us and remember our sins no more (Hebrews 8:12; Romans 6:18-22).
 No wonder the verse John 3:16 at times sound so simple, that salvation begins in believing something that’s just unbelievable.

 Am I abusing grace if I’m still struggling to give up sin?

 The answer is another question, how many times do you think Jesus need to die on the cross to pay for your past, present, and future sins?
 Jesus alone can transform you, continue to pray and seek his grace.
-Claim and believe that the old self is gone – you are a new creation in Christ.
+The old self is gone – you are a new creation in Christ.
 (2 Corinthians 5:17)